[Note: This post was updated on May 23, 2022.)

 Often, critics of “have got” misunderstand the nature of the verb.
 The problem is that they confuse “get” and “have,” which are two separate and distinct verbs.

-As you know, several forms of the verb “get” legitimately use forms of “have” as an auxiliary.
+As you know, several forms of the verb “get” legitimately use forms of “have.”
 We underline that because people sometimes assume “have got” is always incorrect and should be replaced by “have.”
 Not so.

-Here, for example, are two sentences indicating that Henry owns a car:
+Here, for example, are two sentences indicating that the speaker owns a car:

-In the second, the verb is “have,” used in the present tense.
+In the first, the verb is “have,” used in the present tense.
+And obviously it’s the main verb.

-Both are perfectly correct English, and you may choose either “get” or “have” as your verb.
+Both #1 and #2 are perfectly correct English, and you may choose either.
 You may prefer one to the other for reasons of style, euphony, or economy of expression.
 But both are unassailably correct.
+(The Cambridge Grammar of the English Language regards this use of “have got” as an informal idiom.)

 We mentioned above that “get” has many idiomatic usages.
 One that sometimes puzzles people is the construction “have got to” in the sense of “must.”
 For example, “You have got to read this.”